nitrate-lang/nitrate/libnitrate-parser/README.md

-# QUIX Parser Library
+# Nitrate Parser Library

-This library is a part of the [QUIX](https://qpkg.io) project.
-It provides a flexible and efficient parser for the [QUIX](https://qpkg.io/language) programming language.
+This library is a part of the [Nitrate](https://qpkg.io) project.
+It provides a flexible and efficient parser for the [Nitrate](https://qpkg.io/language) programming language.

 ## Features